mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 > **Limits:** Conditional access
 > **Limits:** User-based management features, such as email and calendaring.

-Bundle licences are more cost effective and give additional features to services.
+Bundle licences are more cost effective and give additional features like Azure AD P1, Azure Information Protection and more...
-Example with price found on Microsoft sites:
+Example base on price found on Microsoft sites that showing difference on costs:

 | Type | EMS - E3  | User licenses in Microsoft Intune |
 | ------------- | ------------- | ------------- |
 | Cost | 8.80 $   | 8 $ |

-Pricing and features of EMS: [Enterprise Mobility + Security](https://www.microsoft.com/pl-pl/microsoft-365/enterprise-mobility-security/compare-plans-and-pricing "link title")
+Pricing and features of EMS can be found on website: [Enterprise Mobility + Security](https://www.microsoft.com/pl-pl/microsoft-365/enterprise-mobility-security/compare-plans-and-pricing "link title")

-`Note: If your company won't buy bundle license please consider buying Azure Active Directory Premium 1 to enabled "Conditional access features" and auto enrollment devices when they join Azure Active Directory`
+`Note: If your company won't buy bundle license please consider buying Azure Active Directory Premium 1 to enabled "Conditional access features" and auto enrollment to Intune (Endpoint Manager) devices when they join Azure Active Directory`

 ## Steps for first configuration

 ### DNS configuration in Office Admin Panel

-`Note: To perform this task you need to have access to DNS Server or host provider.`
+`Note: To perform this task you need to have access to DNS Server.`

-**Step 1:** Create DNS entries
+**Step 1:** Create DNS entries on DNS Server

 | Type | Name  | Value | TTL |
 | ---| -- | ---- | ---- |